masikol/barapost/README.md

     `qual_less_Q<min_quality>_len_less_<min_length>.fastq.gz`.

-### EXAMPLES:
+### Examples:

 Note for Windows users: `./fastQA5-sorter.py` won't work on Windows -- type `py -3 fastQA5-sorter.py` instead.

 Sure, you can do the same thing on Unix-like systems, but you might face problems with path completions if you call Python interpreter explicitly.
-Therefore I recommend to make .py-file executable (by running `chmod +x fastQA5-sorter.py`) and run it as it is shown in examples below.
+Therefore I recommend to make .py-file executable (by running `chmod +x fastQA5-sorter.py`) and run it as it is shown in examples below (assumming that scripts are in working directory).

   1. Process all FASTA, FASTQ and FAST5 files in working directory with default settings: